DvorakDwarf/Infinite-Storage-Glitch/README.md

 YouTube has no limit on amount of video that you can upload.
 This means that it is effectively infinite cloud storage if you were able to embed files into video with some kind of tool.
 ISG is the tool.

 This has been quite heavily inspired by suckerpinch's [Harder Drive](https://www.youtube.com/watch?v=JcJSW7Rprio) video and [discord as a filesystem](https://github.com/pixelomer/discord-fs).
-Unfortunately no filesystem functionality as of right now
+Unfortunately no filesystem functionality as of right now.

+If you are having trouble with the program please dm me.

 # Now, you might be asking yourself: